coreymcculley/Investigation-into-Carbon-Emmisions-and-Renenwable-Energy/README - PROJECT REPO DESCRIPTION.md

 ## Presentation Notes
 The following contains each persons contribution to the presentation:

 Corey - Created and wrote conclusions for the Renewable Energy (Part 3) of the presentation.
-Also Wrote out all the flaws we found when collecting, analyzing and presenting our data and results.
+Thought  out the flaws we found when collecting, analyzing and presenting our data and results.

 ## Report Notes

+Corey - Created and wrote conclusions for the Renewable Energy (Part 3) of the presentation.
+Thought  out the flaws we found when collecting, analyzing and presenting our data and results.